 “In short, I find the sparrows possessed of the spirit of observation, reasoning, judgment, memory, and attachment, and while they are cautious they also display the greatest confidence in anyone with whom they become familiar and whom they learn to trust.
 Finally, what I regard as most remarkable is the readiness with which each bird responds to its name the moment I call it, either rising to my hand to take a crumb or flying after the crumb if I throw it on the ground?”

-One twentieth century magazine did a 5-page write-up on Pol in 1904.
-They correspondent concluded his article by stating that as he and Pol were walking away Pol recognized a sparrow he called Père François.
+The Wide World Magazine did a 5-page write-up on Pol in 1904.
+The correspondent concluded his article by stating that as he and Pol were walking away Pol recognized a sparrow whom he called Père François.
 It was hopping 5 feet behind him, and he stooped, picked up the bird, and talked tenderly to it for a few minutes.

 “Then he placed Père François on the ground with strict injunctions to go off to its nest.
 But only after he had again picked it up, smoothed its feathers, and given it a few crumbs did the sparrow obey, and then only with reluctance, for it alighted on a near statue and watched our departure.
 ‘Only birds,’ remarked M. Pol, ‘only birds; but to me — well, they are my family — little ones, with brains that understand, and so — I love them.’”